 Physical therapists know that the current insurance driven health care system leaves much to be desired.
 HMO reimbursement for physical therapy services is low.
 This business model necessitates that therapists at clinics that accept these insurance rates are often required to see 3-4 patients per hour and usually spend, on average, 15 minutes of one-on-one time with each patient and often aides or physical therapy assistants instruct patients in exercises.

 During that time, the patient is often doing their home exercise programs in a crowded gym.
 Patients cannot communicate directly with their therapist by text, email or telephone.
 Finally, after the patient finally sees the therapist and agrees on a plan, the insurance policy will dictate the number of visits and reimbursement.
 Therapists and office staff spend a great deal of time interacting with the insurance company to received benefits for their patients.

-I have chosen to focus on patient care instead of insurance billing.
-I would not be able to provide exceptional care and individualized treatment that you appreciate if I were working with an insurance-based model.
+We have chosen to focus on patient care instead of insurance billing.
+We would not be able to provide exceptional care and individualized treatment that you appreciate if we were working with an insurance-based model.
 At Diamond Physical Therapy Associates, you spend up to one hour with your therapist, and will likely require fewer visits to meet your goals.
 Your insurance company may reimburse you for part of the cost.

 Your time is valuable and your health is paramount.
 What is your co-payment for physical therapy services and how many times a week is recommended by your physician?
-Consider using Laura as a consultant to help you achieve your goals faster and spend less money in the long run.
+Consider using Laura and Megan as consultants to help you achieve your goals faster and spend less money in the long run.